-These are crystal forms of substances which are formed by minerals and salts.
-It looks like pebbles which are found in one or both kidneys.
-Mostly it occurs when the concentration of specific minerals are found in the urine then these stones are formed.
+Kidney stones forms of substances that are formed by minerals and salts.
+It looks like pebbles that are found in one or both kidneys.
+Mostly it occurs when the concentration of specific minerals are found in the urine, then these stones are formed.

-There are various types of stones and some cause severe pain while others do not.
-It is quite common that many people in the world are experiencing kidney stones .
-It may be due to an unhealthy lifestyle that can lead to kidney stones problems.
-Hence, many people are looking for its non surgical and surgical treatment options.
-Here you will get enough information about its types, causes, symptoms, diagnosis and best treatment methods.
+There are various types of stones, and some cause severe pain while others do not.
+It is quite common that many people in the world are experiencing kidney stones.
+It may be due to an unhealthy lifestyle that can lead to kidney stone problems.
+Hence, many people are looking for its non-surgical and surgical treatment options.

-It is classified on basis of their size, color and shape and these are as follows:-
+It is classified on basis of its size, color, and shape, and these are as follows:

 - Extreme wave of pain in the back, side and lower abdomen and groin